AthereoAndromeda/personal-discord-bot/README.md

 ## Description
-This bot basically does whatever I want in my servers.
-It has a host of commands, such as sniping, waifus, and other stuff.
+This bot basically does whatever I want for my Discord servers.
+It has a somewhat large selection of commands, such as sniping, fetching data from APIs, and other stuff.
 This bot got a lot more complex and larger than I expected it to be, it originally had no database, then i upgraded to SQLite3, then to PostgreSQL.
 Big thanks to my friends who kept me motivated to work and gave ideas for my personal mini-project 😄

 I was going to use the Google Classroom API to show new assignments and announcements right in Discord, but i didn't go through with it since I have to host my own site to redirect users to authorize for Google, and store users in a database.
 Then i have to find a good way of interfacing with the GClass API through Discord.
 This is a little too much, so i decided to not do it and maybe do it in a later date